tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ### Firmware

 Ideally try to access the codebase of the firmware as this will greatly help with the following analysis.
-Look for any current/relevant bug reports and past testing reports.
+Look for any current/relevant bug reports, past testing reports and known vulnerabilities.

 If you have access to the firmware's source code, analyse it directly for any potential vulnerabilities.
 [Coverity Scan](https://scan.coverity.com/) is an automated static analysis tool that may be useful during this step.